gptme - agent in your terminal

 /export Export conversation as HTML

-/model List or switch models
+/model Show or switch the current model

 /tokens Show token usage and costs